 It’s generally recommended to move older cats onto a specially formulated senior cat food in preference to a normal ‘adult’ cat food, as long as they don’t have any underlying medical conditions or your vet has advised you otherwise.

 As cats age, their sense of smell and taste can fade a little, along with their ability to chew.
-Smaller, softer pieces will help your older cat get the most out of meals, particularly for sensitive mouths that may have also lost a few teeth.
+Smaller, softer pieces will help your older cat get the most out of meals, particularly for sensitive mouths that may also have lost a few teeth.
 Higher meat content can also improve the smell and flavour of their food, to make it more appealing to them.

 "As cats age, their sense of smell and taste can fade a little, along with their ability to chew."